KeyboardKit/KeyboardKit/README.md

 KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales and an autocomplete engine.
 Going pro is also a way to support this project.

 [Go Pro here!][Pro]

-## Important about SwiftUI previews

-KeyboardKit contains color and text resources that are embedded within the Swift Package.

-However, external SwiftUI previews can't access these resources, since the `.module` bundle isn't defined outside of this package.
-Trying to access these resources will cause these previews to crash.

-Until this is solved in SwiftUI and SPM, call `KeyboardPreviews.enable()` in each preview to use fake colors and texts that don't break the preview.